feldera/feldera/deploy/README.md

 RUST_LOG=info docker compose -f deploy/docker-compose.yml up
 ```

-## DBSP containers from sources
+## Feldera containers from sources

-To bring up a local instance of DBSP from sources, run the following from the
+To bring up a local instance of Feldera from sources, run the following from the
 project root:

 ```